ec-builds/enterprise-homelab/README.md

 ## Equipment

-The homelab is built using a combination of repurposed hardware, networking equipment, and storage systems that support ongoing infrastructure, networking, virtualization, and automation projects.
+The homelab is built on repurposed enterprise hardware, networking equipment, and storage platforms that support infrastructure, virtualization, networking, and automation projects.

 ➡️ **[Equipment Inventory](equipment/README.md)**